-Official UCF College of Medicine transcripts can be requested via paper form or online through https://my.ucf.edu.
+Official UCF COM transcripts can be requested via paper form or email.
 Telephone requests are not accepted.
 Transcripts cannot be released if the student has a hold due to a financial obligation to the university.
 Transcript requests must include the student's signature, full name, and the name and complete address of the person(s) or organizations to which transcripts are to be sent.
 If final grades or degree statement are needed, a student may indicate that the transcript request is to be held until all requested data are posted.

-Official transcript costs for the M.D.
-Program have been assessed as part of yearly fees; consequently, transcripts are provided to enrolled students at no charge.
-However, the transcript cost for other UCF undergraduate and graduate programs is \$10 per copy effective January 1, 2008.
+Official transcript costs for the M.D. program have been assessed as part of yearly fees; consequently, transcripts are provided to enrolled students at no charge.
 There is a transcript fee of \$10 per transcript for requests made one year after graduation, dismissal or withdrawal from the program.